Jolankaa/unimath/README.md

-unimath includes built-in vector visualization features using **matplotlib**, allowing users to plot and analyze vector relationships directly in Python.
+ArfLab includes built-in vector visualization features using **matplotlib**, allowing users to plot and analyze vector relationships directly in Python.
 This helps bridge the gap between symbolic manipulation and geometric intuition.